swiftbookua/swiftbookua/1_language_guide/21_generics.md

 } else {
     print("Starts with something else.")
 }
-// Prints "Starts with something else."
+// Надрукує "Starts with something else."
 ```

 The generic where clause in the example above requires Item to conform to a protocol, but you can also write a generic where clauses that require Item to be a specific type.
 For example: